-All Housing Developments in the Parish will potentially have impacts on the Special Protection Areas of Chichester Harbour and should conform to the Chichester Local Plan: Key Policy, in respect of recreational disturbance and the Solent Recreation Mitigation Project.
-Housing development within the Plan Area will be refused unless it can be demonstrated that any proposal will conserve and enhance the designated or potential special protection areas, designated or candidate areas of conservation, Sites of Special Scientific Interest (SSSI) and other areas of special environmental or ecological value, i.e. sites which make a significant contribution to local biodiversity.
+All housing developments in the parish will potentially have impacts on the Special Protection Areas of Chichester Harbour and should conform to the Chichester Local Plan: Key Policy 50, in respect of recreational disturbance and the Solent Recreation Mitigation Project.
+New housing development within the Plan Area will be refused unless it can be demonstrated that any proposal will conserve and enhance the designated or candidate special protection areas, designated or candidate Special Areas of Conservation, Sites of Special Scientific Interest (SSSI) and other areas of ecological and biodiverse importance in accordance with Chichester Local Plan: Key Policy 49

-52) Housing development has the potential to cause damage to the landscape and ecology of the Plan area, including the Chidham peninsula which is in the heart of Chichester Harbour, an internationally important area of landscape and habitat.
-Certain designated areas have statutory protection but protection of adjacent and nearby areas may also be important both to residents and for the areas with statutory protection.
+52) Housing development has the potential to cause damage to the landscape and ecology of the Plan Area, including Chidham peninsula which is in the heart of Chichester Harbour, an internationally important area of landscape and habitat.
 The clear wish of the community is to protect the environment and ecology of the whole plan area.